ncatlab/nlab-content/pages/1.md

 This means that presently **you should use Firefox** or its derivatives to view the $n$Lab ([free download of Firefox](https://www.mozilla.org/en-GB/firefox/new/?gclid=CJnjs-3R3M0CFRHhGwodA10Euw)).

 Historically, the nlab was powered by [Instiki](https://golem.ph.utexas.edu/wiki/instiki/show/HomePage), but now runs on a [custom fork](https://github.com/ncatlab/nlab).
-All bug reports or other software issues in the $n$Lab should be directed [here](https://github.com/ncatlab/nlab/issues).
+All bug reports or other software issues/requests for the $n$Lab are currently best raised in the category [nLab Technical Matters](https://nforum.ncatlab.org/21/) at the nForum, but can also be posted [at github](https://github.com/ncatlab/nlab/issues).

 ## Server
  {#Server}